jasonaaronwilson/c-armyknife-lib/README.md

 2) not supported by gcc or llvm (though maybe wasm can be converted to the Comet ISA easily).

+Some neutral observations:

+1) code density was not a primary concern in the design and therefore is not likely to be great.
+OTOH, since instructions are variable width, there are some cases where instructions will be shorter than on a 32 bit RISC machine.

 ## Instruction Format

 All instructions are an (unsigned) LEB encoded integer followed by up to 3 additional additional LEB encoded instruction fields.
-By design, only a few instructions take constants (not even branches take immediates).
+By design, only a few instructions allows constants (not even *branches* take immediates).

-All opcodes above 4096 are available as user defined opcodes.
-The bottom N bits of the opcode then specifies one of the formats so that the instruction can be decoded even if it's name or semantics are unknown.
+All opcodes above 4096 (actual value TBD) are available as user defined opcodes.
+The bottom N bits of the opcode then specifies the format of the instruction so that the instruction can be decoded even if it's name, numbers of registers, etc.